sprestridge/sprestridge.github.io/_posts/2018-03-04-Moderation-Third-Variable.md

 Finally, for the 60+ age group, trust in the legal system is signifcant, F (3, 677) = 2.66, p = 0.0473.

-**So overall, it appears that education does moderate the relationship between trust in the legal system and age.**
+**It appears that education does moderate the relationship between trust in the legal system and age.**

 ## Does age moderate the relationship between trust in the legal system and education?

-_Note: Write up of this analysis to be edited / completed at a later time.
-I think the first analysis is enough to earn a passing grade on the assignment._

 For the 18-29 age group, trust in the legal system by education level is significant, F (1, 376) = 16.86, p < 0.0001.
 The mean of 2.98 for those with high school or lower levels of education is significantly higher than the 2.66 for those with some college or higher levels indicating _higher levels of mistrust for the legal system among young people with high school or lower levels of education._